 Adamas is a great town to be based when figuring out where to stay in Milos for its accessibility to transport, restaurants and neighboring islands.
 Plus all sailing tours appear to depart from the marina in Adamas.

-Santa Maria Village – A fabulous 4-star hotel with an incredible outdoor pool that overlooks the harbor, Santa Maria Village is one of the best luxury hotels in Adamas.
+Santa Maria Village – A solid 4-star hotel with an incredible outdoor pool that overlooks the harbor, Santa Maria Village is one of the best luxury hotels in Adamas.
 Each room has been tastefully and thoughtfully decorated, and some include super balconies that have spectacular views across the island.
-It’s a 10-minute walk to the marina.
+It’s a 10-minute walk to the harbor.